cabalism/hpack-dhall/README.md

 ## Imports and Functions

 By using imports and functions we can do more than just create a cabal file.
-We can configure extensions for linting;
+We can configure extensions for linting:

 ```
 > cat default-extensions.dhall